-- a) A completed general credit application form - b) A completed rate reduction credit application form - c) A copy of the site drainage plan, showing drainage areas tributary to the detention basin - d) Copies of technical calculations showing the computation of the design capacity of the detention basin or other qualifying stormwater management facility - e) Copies of detention basin modeling output for the appropriate runoff volumes, outlet discharge rates, and retention times - f) Design drawings
+- a) A completed general credit application form - b) A completed rate reduction credit application form - c) A copy of the site drainage plan, showing drainage areas tributary to the detention basin - d) Copies of technical calculations showing the computation of the design capacity of the detention basin or other qualifying stormwater management facility - e) Copies of BMP modeling output for the appropriate runoff volumes, outlet discharge rates, and retention times - f) Design drawings

-To qualify to receive the maximum 20 percent Rate Reduction Credit, the stormwater management facility must meet the criteria of Sections 6.2.1 and 6.2.2 of this manual.
-The property owner's designer must show that the stormwater management facility is properly designed to reduce the runoff rate for first flush, 50-year, and 100-year rainfall events for the entire contributing drainage area, including any offsite areas.
-To confirm that this criteria was met for an existing detention basin, calculations, based on the criteria in Article III, Section 21-42, Part C (6) of the Urbana Subdivision and Land Development Code, must be provided.
+To qualify to receive the maximum 20 percent Rate Reduction Credit, the stormwater management practice must meet the criteria of this Appendix.
+The property owner's designer must show that the stormwater management practice is properly designed to reduce the runoff rate for first flush, 50-year, and 100-year rainfall events for the entire contributing drainage area, including any offsite areas.
+To confirm that these criteria were met for an existing detention basin or other BMP, calculations, based on the criteria in the Urbana Manual of Practice, must be provided.
 Built out conditions must be assumed for the entire contributing areas.